LaChance-Lab/solana-casino-games-evm-web3/docs/ARCHITECTURE.md

 - Randomness comes from a verifiable source (VRF or equivalent).
 - Outcomes are reproducible/verifiable given on-chain proofs/logs.

 To keep the docs accurate across chains, the per-game VRF wiring lives in code; this page focuses on the consistent architecture.
-For the SEO/overview landing page, see [`GAMES.md`](./GAMES.md).
+See [`GAMES.md`](./GAMES.md).

 ---